Schedule of Events

 Ancient Origins of Religious Conflict

 Wed, 04 Dec 2024, 6:00 PM – 2630 Memorial Union - In this public lecture, Dr. Robert Cargill, the Roger A. Hornsby Assoc.
 Professor in the Classics at the University of Iowa, will discuss the ancient origins of several religious conflicts around the world, asking whether religion is indeed responsible for these conflicts, or whether other factors such as nationalism, ethnicity, politics, or socio-economic issues like trade and wealth distribution play a role in these conflicts.
-Particular attention will be given to the present war between Israel and Hamas, and the ongoing and historical tensions between Israel, Palestine and other regional players.This lecture will be recorded and ready to view on the Available Recordings page approximately 24-36 hours after the conclusion of the event.
+Particular attention will be given to the present war between Israel and Hamas, and the ongoing and historical tensions between Israel, Palestine and other regional players.This lecture was recorded (audio only) and can be accessed on the Available Recordings page.

 January